bbchung/gasynctags/README.md

 gasynctags is only tested on linux platform.

 ## Usage
-1. Create gtags database MANUALLY on project root dir.
+1. Create gtags db MANUALLY on your project folder.
-2. vi file(s) under project root dir and gasynctags will search gtags db and do its jobs.
+2. gasynctags will search gtags db and add it to vim.

 ## Options